 - Composite Character: His attack on the Red Ribbon HQ led to the death of Dr. Gero's son.
 According to Word of God, said son was killed by an enemy gunman.

-- Curb-Stomp Battle: Defeats Nappa much faster and more easily than in canon, not resorting to any Ki Attacks or using the Kaio-ken.
+- Curb-Stomp Battle: Defeats Nappa much faster and more easily than in canon, not resorting to any Ki Manipulation or using the Kaio-ken.
 He just simply beats Nappa so badly that even Krillin and Gohan were shocked by it.

 - His fights with the Ginyu Force are similarly one-sided.
 Recoome is knocked out with a single blow like in canon, but Goku was only hitting him telling him to wait and he would fight him later, knocking him out was an accident.
 Jeice and Burter last even less time than in canon as Goku averts Talking Is a Free Action and knocks out Burter when he and Jeice are having an emotional scene.